RayHightower/RayHightower.com/_posts/2016-04-11-comparing-ruby-c-and-go.markdown

 ### IoT Call for Proposals: WindyCityThings

-Are you working with the [Internet of Things](http://windycitythings.com)?
+Are you exploring the [Internet of Things](http://windycitythings.com)?
 Then you might like the [WindyCityThings IoT conference](http://windycitythings.com).
 The [call for proposals](https://wisdomgroup.wufoo.com/forms/windycitythings-2016-exhibit-speaking-proposals/) ends on April 15, 2016.
 Tickets are on sale now.